Interviewing potential suppliers is a crucial part of picking the right IT support company for your business.

 IT support companies come in all sizes.
-As they grow, their ability to offer more solutions or products increases, as does their knowledge base.
+As they grow, their ability to offer more solutions, support or products increases, as does their knowledge base.

-If your own business plan involves you moving premises or expanding into different counties, you need to be sure your support company can cover different regions
+If your own business plan involves you moving premises or expanding into different countries, you need to be sure your support company can cover all of those different regions.

 Many IT support companies offer a choice of service levels to suit different budgets and requirements.
 These may include: